CartoDB/cartodb/doc/API.md

 ```
 <div class="margin20"></div>

-The library is being mirrored on servers all over the world, so you can be sure that no matter where your website viewers are, they will get CartoDB.js loaded in the fastest way possible.
+The library is being mirrored on servers all over the world (using a CDN), so you can be sure that no matter where your website viewers are, they will get CartoDB.js loaded in the fastest way possible.

 #### Using CartoDB visualizations in your webpage